AElfProject/AElf/docs/resources/smart-contract-apis/multi-token.md

 }
 ```

-This method is used in side chain.
-It returns how much resouces token count should be paid at the moment.
+This method is used on a side chain.
+It returns how much resource tokens should be paid at the moment.

 - **value** resource token symbol => amount.